Grindlay family: 13th, 14th, and 15th centuries

 By the High Medieval Period, the English branch of the family were established landowners of the English Midlands, primarily in Warwickshire and Staffordshire, and later in Nottinghamshire and southern Cheshire.
 The spelling of the family name developed several variants over time, principally Greneleye, Grenlay and Grendleye or Grendeley.
 This is exemplified by the different ways the surname was recorded throughout this period, including William de Grenelega (c.1180), Simone de Greneleye or Greneley (c.1250), William de Grenlay (c.1275), and Richard de Grendeley or Grindley (c.1390).

 They were involved in regional affairs of politics and governance as early as the 13th century onwards, and as one of the prominent landed families of the region, they appear regularly in the medieval records of the English Chancery and Exchequer, namely the Pipe, Fine, Close, Plea, and Patent rolls and escheats, regarding awards of lands and estates, collection of levies, legal disputes, and grants of office and position.
-Such instances include Hugh de Greneley (c.1289) of Carleton-in-Lindrick Manor, officiator for the abbot of Welbeck Abbey, Geoffrey de Greneleye or Grenleye, and his son Sir William de Greneley or Grenleye (c.1328), a knight or man-at-arms, wardens of the peace, knights of the shire, and witnesses, warrantors, and seal signatories for the Chartulary of the Priory of St. Thomas near Stafford, Thomas de Grenlay (c.1349), incumbent Rector of St John the Baptist Church, Clarborough, John de Grenlay or Grenley (c.1405), Crown Coroner of Nottinghamshire, Thomas Grenley or Greneley (c.1424), twice Vice Chancellor of Oxford University in 1436 and 1437, and Thomas de Greneley (c.1440), simultaneously the Lord of the Manor of Northill Rectory, Master of the College of Northill, and Parson of the Church of St Mary the Virgin following the death of Sir John Tailly and his son.
+Such instances include Hugh de Greneley (c.1289) of Carlton in Lindrick Manor, officiator for the abbot of Welbeck Abbey, Geoffrey de Greneleye or Grenleye, and his son Sir William de Greneley or Grenleye (c.1328), a knight or man-at-arms, wardens of the peace, knights of the shire, and witnesses, warrantors, and seal signatories for the Chartulary of the Priory of St. Thomas near Stafford, Thomas de Grenlay (c.1349), incumbent Rector of St John the Baptist Church, Clarborough, John de Grenlay or Grenley (c.1405), Crown Coroner of Nottinghamshire, Thomas Grenley or Greneley (c.1424), twice Vice Chancellor of Oxford University in 1436 and 1437, and Thomas de Greneley (c.1440), simultaneously the Lord of the Manor of Northill Rectory, Master of the College of Northill, and Parson of the Church of St Mary the Virgin following the death of Sir John Tailly and his son.
 He and his successors held the lordship, and a knight's fee in Tempsford, until the college was eventually dissolved in 1547 following the dissolution of the monasteries by King Edward VI, and subsequently bequeathed to Sir William Fitzwilliam in 1549.